- Books, Literature, and Writing

 The Old Barn

 Unwilling to face the past, Sarah headed in the opposite direction of their hideaway.
 The Johnson's moved away over a year ago, she was told, but they left behind a piece of property that was yet to be inhabited.
 Sarah could not for the life of her understand why.
 Approaching the farm, she was instantly struck by the beauty of the landscape.
 An old-fashioned farmhouse stood square in the center of the land.
 Sprawling land spread out behind it where produce once grew.
 The barn looked as if it needed a bit of repair.
-The house probably did, too, but all the fields needed were a little tender loving care to bring them back to life.
+The house probably did, too, but all the fields needed was a little tender loving care to bring them back to life.
 She pictured acres of corn.
 Or maybe fields of cattle or horses.

 "Sarah!" a voice behind her called.

 Startled from her reveries, she spun around to find Chris rushing toward her.
 Before she could respond, he had her in his arms, his smile landing on her lips with a passion she could not have ever imagined.
 When he pulled away, she was completely breathless and unable to speak.
 She did not have to, though.
 He knew like he had known all along.
 He still read her like the books she loved.
 He was such a fool to ignore her all those years.
 That much she knew.
 What changed, she suddenly wondered?
 Could it be he had also noticed she was finally giving up on him?
 He finally realized what he stood to lose?
 It did not matter.
 All that mattered now was the fact he had her by the hand, leading her toward the open barn and she was powerless to refuse.
+They were wed a few months later.

 Cold, somber, and rainy.
 Sarah hated the weather for helping to set the mood.
 They did not need any help to feel anger, anguish, and despair today.
 They just laid the love of her life to rest in the ground.
 The ground.
 Without her.
 Where she would never again see those laughing green eyes or feel the warmth of his loving embrace.
 She felt robbed.
 They had only been married a few years.
-Though the two of them spent a lifetime together thus far, their romance felt as if it had only just begun.
+Though the two of them had spent a lifetime together thus far, their romance felt as if it had only just begun.

 With buckling knees, she sobbed, "No, no, no."